gallderhen/SeedboxDownloader/README.md

 # SeedboxDownloader

-This project is just a little hobby to automate downloading from a seebox.
+This project is just a little hobby to automate downloading from a seedbox.